 SAD is not a diagnosis in and of itself; instead, it describes people who consistently and exclusively experience symptoms of mood disorders during a specific time of year.
 Seasonal depression during the winter is the most common expression of SAD, but some people experience symptoms of bipolar disorder – namely, mania or hypomania – instead, especially during the summer.

 Because SAD often describes a specific subtype of major depressive disorder, both diagnoses share several core symptoms.
-Many people are familiar with common symptoms of clinical depression:
+Many people are familiar with these shared symptoms.

 Less frequently, SAD also refers to seasonal symptoms of bipolar disorder, which involves both depressive episodes and manic and hypomanic episodes.
 Mania and hypomania refer to distinct periods of noticeably elevated or irritable mood; a decreased need for sleep; a spike in risky or impulsive behavior; feeling more talkative and speaking more quickly than usual; jumping from idea to idea or feeling like your mind is racing; and uncharacteristic difficulty fulfilling obligations at work, school, or home.